 Next, you’ll pour the stop bath solution into the center column of the developer tank.
 When added immediately after the developer is removed, this solution stops your photos from over-developing.
 You’ll need to agitate the tank for 30 seconds straight.

-See this excellent video on Youtube aboutOpens in a new tab. how to properly agitate your film in the development tank.
+See this excellent video on Youtube about how to properly agitate your film in the development tank.

-After the time is up, pour your stop bath from your development tank down the drain if you are on sewer followed by a lot of water to help with dilution or use a funnel (like one of these on Amazon.comOpens in a new tab.) or pour the stop bath out of the film tank and back into the storage container.
+After the time is up, pour your stop bath from your development tank down the drain if you are on sewer followed by a lot of water to help with dilution or use a funnel (like one of these on Amazon.com) or pour the stop bath out of the film tank and back into the storage container.
 If you have a sewage tank then I recommend that you store it once it is expired until you can dispose of it properly.

 Step 7: Wash Film With The Fixer Solution